maurihimanshu/browser_gaming_zone/README.md

 See the GitHub Actions workflow in `.github/workflows/deploy.yml` for automatic deployment.

+**Important:** To ensure deployment only happens after PR approval:
+1. Go to repository Settings → Branches
+2. Add a branch protection rule for `main` branch
+3. Enable "Require a pull request before merging"
+4. Enable "Require approvals" (set to 1 or more)
+5. Optionally enable "Require status checks to pass before merging"

+This ensures that code is reviewed and tested before being deployed.

 ## 🎯 Roadmap

 - [ ] Add more games (Pong, Tetris, Memory Game, etc.)